AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 There are two different methods that you can use to publish video:

 * **Publish videos automatically and instantly on upload**: As part of the video upload process, Adobe Dynamic Media Classic can automatically publish videos when they are uploaded and encoded.
-This ability of instant publishing means that there is no need to publish videos separately after the fact.
+Instant publishing means that there is no need to publish videos separately.

 * **Publish video manually after upload**: If you do not want to publish videos immediately, you can manually publish videos at any time.